refraction-ray/iastu-hpc2-manual/administrators/history/proxy.md

 ### Monitoring

 Just use a homemade super lightweighted monitoring script (add into crontab), instead of any sophisticate monitor systems.
 See a demo script [on the gist](https://gist.github.com/refraction-ray/4904205f157bd79cd23b4a11c5ac2428).
+In case, r1 is disconnected to the campus network such that the email cannot be sent, we also implementa curl to the cluster nginx, as `curl -XWARN` to record these warnings in nginx log and can be later viewed on kibana and the whole ELK stack on the cluster.

 ## Design principles